alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 ![Not that Java is [slow](https://tenor.com/search/snail-gifs).](pics/adventures-slow.gif "A snail on a turtle")

-Add to this that relying on Go channels can slow your program down a bit.
+Add to this that relying on Go channels can slow your program down a bit, which happen to be the [main concurrency primitive in Go](https://tour.golang.org/concurrency/2).

-Channels happen to be the [main concurrency primitive in Go](https://tour.golang.org/concurrency/2).
+The momentum has gone largely to Rust, which performs [about the same as the speed king C](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/rust.html) and much faster than [Go](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/rust-go.html).

-The momentum has gone largely to Rust, which performs [about the same as the speed king C](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/rust.html) and much faster than [Go](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/rust-go.html) while being at the same time
+Rust is at the same time
 [very well liked by the community](https://insights.stackoverflow.com/survey/2018/#most-loved-dreaded-and-wanted).
 In short, Rust appears to have stolen Go's thunder.